• Level of education

 Syllabus

-• Dismantling of nuclear facilities
+• The dismantling of nuclear facilities

-• Introduction, history, actors, terminology
+• Introduction, history, key players, terminology

 • Protection of workers and the public: exposure regulations, radiation protection zoning, static and dynamic containment

-• Experience feedback: completed projects
+• Feedback: completed projects

-• Cutting tools for dismantling :
+• Cutting tools for dismantling:

-• Characterization of tools, families and examples of tools
+• Characterization of tools, families, and examples of tools

-• Comparison and synthesis
+• Comparison and summary

-• Reminders on radioactivity and radiation/matter interactions
+• Reminders about radioactivity and radiation/matter interactions

 • Gamma spectrometry measurement (CdTe probes – Projects – R&D)

-• Surface controls: applications
+• Surface inspections: applications

-• Calculation codes (codes used - associated characterization methods
+• Calculation codes (codes used - Associated characterization methods

-• Micellar solutions, gels and foams: innovative processes for the radiological decontamination of solids
+• Micellar solutions, gels, and foams: innovative processes for the radiological decontamination of solids

-• Introduction: radiological decontamination, objectives and definitions
+• Introduction: Radiological decontamination, objectives, and definitions

 • New decontamination processes using complex fluids